Cortalo/Cortalo.github.io/_posts/2023-07-30-analog-circuits.markdown

 # Crystal Oscillator

-We want to calculate the resonat frequency of a crystal, including $$C_0, R_m, L_m, C_m$$.
+## Resonant Frequency

-We will first calculate the total impedance.
+We want to calculate the resonant frequency of a crystal, including $$C_0, R_m, L_m, C_m$$.
-Then by definition, resonat frequency is the frequency such that the total impedance is purely real.
+By definition, resonat frequency is the frequency such that the total impedance is purely real.

 $$
 Z_0 = -\dfrac{j}{\omega C_0}